The Good Life…

 As pet sitters, we follow the homeowner’s requests regarding food and exercise regimes to the letter.
 More than one owner has commented on the excellent health of their pets on returning home, and we suspect we may be more diligent on these aspects than the pet owners themselves.
 Think of it as a boot camp for the pets 🙂

 We haven’t met a homeowner who wasn’t deeply attached to their pets.
-Leaving them at home, while they are off enjoying themselves can result in a degree of guilt and worry.
-We’ve found this is especially true of homeowners who engage a house sitter for the first time.
+Leaving them at home while they are off enjoying themselves can result in a degree of guilt and worry.
+This is especially true for homeowners who engage a house sitter for the first time.

 We have had several pets who’ve been elderly or ill.
 Just having us there to watch over their pets has provided an enormous relief for the homeowners involved.

 6. The homeowners meet new and interesting people and make new friends

 We are still friends with most of the homeowners we’ve sat for, and they continue to follow us on our travels.
 Many have invited us back to their homes as friends should we be in their neighborhood again.
 In turn, we have invited all of them to visit us in Vietnam when we head back there for our next extended stay.

 All of these benefits for homeowners mean that house sitting is becoming increasingly popular, and the opportunities for responsible and trusted house sitters with excellent house-sitting reviews are expanding exponentially.

 For Homeowners Wanting to Travel More With Peace of Mind

 If you’re a homeowner tied down by your pets and want to travel more, we recommend you check out some of the more popular House Sitting sites to free yourself of security and pet care concerns.